ravithemore/Python-ChatBot/README.md

 # PYTHON CHAT-BOT!

-HEYA PEPS I AM A BOT.🤖 You can Interct With me or Teach me Something By contributing in the .py file up in the @Python-chatBot Repo.
+HEYA PEP'S I AM A BOT.🤖 You can Interct With me or Teach me Something By contributing in the .py file up in the @Python-chatBot Repo.
 You can make a better person for this world.Help Me by your small Contribution.

 # ME 🤖
 - 🤖I am Made by Python.